-A second dance band, the Topflighters, was led by alto sax player Buddy Collette, who had been playing with Les Hite’s band in 1941 before enlisting.
-His memoir records a trip that he, Bill Douglass, and Charlie Mingus made from Los Angeles to San Francisco in October 1942, after hearing that a Navy officer was recruiting musicians from the union there to serve in an all-black band that would be stationed at St. Mary’s.
+Number 2, which became the Topflighters, was led by alto sax player Buddy Collette, who had been playing with Les Hite’s band in 1941 before enlisting.
+His memoir records a trip that he, Bill Douglass, and Charlie Mingus made from Los Angeles to San Francisco in October 1942, after hearing that a Navy officer was recruiting musicians from the union there to serve in an all-black band being recruited for duty at St. Mary’s.
 Both Mingus and Douglass changed their minds, however.
 Douglass was later drafted by the Army; Mingus got re-classified 4-F.

 According to Collette, he formed the second dance band after he refused to join Marshal Royal’s band on baritone sax, and along with most of the remaining fellows in the marching band realized that the dance band service was much easier than general musicians duty.
 Also in his band were Orlando Stallings on saxophone; James Ellison, Myers Franchot Alexander and Henry Godfrey on trumpet; George Lewis on first trombone; Ralph Thomas on bass tuba; and a few fellows he recalls only by nickname: “the Indian” on bass; “the Spider” and “the Crow” on tenor saxophones.